Fagradalsfjall – The spectacular Iceland volcano

 The birthday craters

-Natural high! @ Fagradalsfjall.
+Natural high! & birthday candles @ Geldingadalur.

 The crater that will take over the show and become a giant lava geyser.
-It looked so cute & innocent on the day it was born… Including tiny volcano sounds.
+It looked so cute & innocent on the day it was born… Including tiny volcano sounds!

 Raging madhouse